 Annual value is estimated gross annual rent of the property if it were to be rented out , excluding furniture, furnishings and maintenance fees.
 It is determined based on estimated market rentals of similar or comparable properties.

 Rental income tax rates payable is the net rental income after deducting all the expenses such as interest on the mortgage, agent commission on securing first tenant, maintenance fee, property tax, and many more other claimable expenses.
-The net rental income tax rate is 20% for foreigners, the rate will increase to 22% starting from Year of assessment 2017.
+The net rental income tax rate is 22% for foreigners.

 Goods and service tax in Singapore is 7% and it is payable for individual who purchase Singapore commercial property if the seller is GST registered individual/company.

-More detail on property tax please see our article on property tax in Singapore
+More detail on property tax please visit our article on property tax in Singapore

 Contact us for your Singapore property needs